dalel487/su2hmc/README.md

 - `icheck` is how often to print out a configuration.
 We typically use 5 for an 80% acceptance rate
 - `iread` is the starting configuration for continuation runs.
 If zero, start without reading

-The bottom line of the input is ignored by the programme and is just there to make your life easier Blank space does not matter, so long as there is some gap between the input parameters in the file and they are all on a single line.
+The bottom line of the input is ignored by the programme and is just there to make your life easier.
+Blank space does not matter, so long as there is some gap between the input parameters in the file and they are all on a single line.